ade-mat/D013N88D/README.md

 - **5e-style hero builder:** Choose a race, class, and background, allocate ability scores, pick proficiencies, and automatically derive armor class, speed, equipment, and features from shared reference data.
 - **Scene engine:** Story nodes, branching choices, and consequence tracking live in `shared/`.
 Ability checks (d20 + modifiers) can adjust stress, wounds, influence, and corruption, unlock allies, or change endings.
 - **Allied Channel:** The in-app conversation panel lets you message Seraphine, Tamsin, Marek, Nerrix, or Lirael.
 The server-side oracle (`POST /api/oracle`) crafts responses based on the hero’s flags/status, and the client falls back to scripted dialogue if the endpoint is offline.
-- **Dice Tray & Log:** Quick dice formulas, combat/resource tracking, and a running campaign log keep decisions transparent.
+- **Manual Dice Tray & Log:** Resolve every skill check yourself inside the Dice Tray, view advantage/disadvantage math, and keep a running campaign log for transparency.
 - **Offline-first data:** The client bundles the campaign JSON and uses it automatically if `/api/campaign` can’t be reached.
 Saves fall back to browser storage whenever Firebase isn’t configured or the player skips sign-in.

 ## Tech Stack